QuickBooks Blog

 The Income Tax Department allows certain tax deductions, that is expenses that you can deduct from your taxable income in order to save on taxes.
 Unless you have accurate and up to date books of accounts, it is not possible to keep a track of such tax deductions.

-With proper online bookkeeping in place, you can give detailed information as well as documents like receipts to your chartered accountant during the tax filing period so that he can calculate tax deductions that you are eligible to pay.
+With proper online bookkeeping in place, you can give detailed information and documents, like receipts, to your chartered accountant during the tax filing period so that he can calculate tax deductions that you are eligible to pay.

 Borrowings, Loans, and Advances